Medically Reviewed by Dr. George Touliatos

-If you have low testosterone, then you are probably on an information hunt for everything you can learn about low testosterone.
-You likely want to learn what causes it, how it can be treated, and what the possible side effects of low testosterone are.
-It’s great that you want to learn more information, because it will provide you with an easier path towards overcoming low testosterone and the symptoms that come along with it.
+If you have low testosterone, then you are probably looking out for all you can learn about low testosterone.
+You likely want to learn what causes it, how it can be treated, and what the possible side effects are.

 If you are looking to find out more about the causes of low testosterone, then you are in the right place.
-This complete knowledge guide will walk you through the information that you need to know if you are going to overcome low testosterone and the many potential effects that it can have on the body.
+This complete knowledge guide will walk you through the information that you need to know and it’s effect on the body.

-In order to fully understand the effects that low testosterone has on the body, you must know more about why testosterone is important and what role it plays in the body.
-Testosterone is a hormone that is present in both men and women, but it is most prominent in men.
-Testosterone is certainly the most important hormone in the male body and it is crucial for a number of body processes and normal bodily functions.
+In order to fully understand the effects that low testosterone (low-T) has on the body, you must know more about why it is important and what role it plays in the body.
+Testosterone is a hormone that is present in both men and women, but it is most prominent in men and is crucial for a number of body processes and normal bodily functions.

 With a testosterone level that is too low, you will find it increasingly common to experience symptoms such as fatigue, decreased sex drive, inability to achieve and maintain an erection, and other side effects that would not be considered to be pleasant.
 With the right treatment, however, these symptoms can be overcome and you can achieve the right amount of testosterone in the body.

-For this to happen, however, you will need to know the causes of low testosterone so that you can address the condition at its root and ensure you no longer have to live with the symptoms of low testosterone.
+For this to happen, however, you will need to know the causes of low T so that you can address the condition at its root and ensure you no longer have to live with the symptoms.

-Though understanding the science and biology behind testosterone and its importance is somewhat easy, knowing what exactly is causing low testosterone in any given person is a unique challenge.
-The main reason that it is so difficult is that there are a variety of factors that could be contributing to low testosterone in any given person.
+Though understanding the science behind testosterone is somewhat easy, knowing what exactly the root cause is in any given person is a unique challenge.
+The main reason that it is so difficult is that there are a variety of factors that can contribute to low T in any given person.
 If you want to pin down the exact reason, you will need to be well-versed in the various causes of low testosterone.